Dynamic Tables¶

 Updating table¶

 Not all tables are append-only tables.
 Tables can also contain events that modify or delete existing rows.
-The changelog stream used by SQL contains three additional event types to accomodate different ways that tables can be updated.
+The changelog stream used by Flink SQL contains three additional event types to accomodate different ways that tables can be updated.
 Besides the regular Insertion event, Update Before and Update After are a pair of events that work together to update an earlier result.
 The Delete event has the effect you would expect, removing a record from the table.

 This animation has the same starting point as the previous example that showed